 In that year, he became a Member of the Senate in Belgium and remained there until 1995, the same year in which he became a Member of the first directly elected Flemish Parliament.
 Previously, he had already been a representative for the VU in the Belgian Chamber (1971-1984).
 He had for a long time been active in the youth movement and was also interested in educational affairs, although development co-operation also attracted his interest.
-Kuijpers was also known for his unconventional dress.
-Willy Kuijpers is currently the Mayor of Herent, a mandate which he has had since 1995.
+Since 1995, Willy Kuijpers is Mayor of Herent.